FuelLabs/sway/docs/src/blockchain-development/access_control.md

 # Access Control

 Smart contracts require the ability to restrict access to and identify certain users or contracts.

-Unlike account based blockchains, Fuel calls can originate from an origin which has potentially multiple parties.
+Unlike account-based blockchains, transactions in UTXO-based blockchains (i.e. Fuel) do not necessarily have a unique transaction sender.
+Additional logic is needed to handle this difference, and is provided by the standard library.

 ## msg_sender